andrefaraujo/videosearch/asym/README.md

 This directory contains code for setting up asymmetric image comparison datasets (Asym-QCD and Asym-DCQ), and for using them in retrieval experiments.

-Please follow the instructions below -- if any questions/issues arise, please contact Andre at afaraujo@alumni.stanford.edu
+Please follow the instructions below -- if any questions/issues arise, feel free to reach out.

 ## Pre-requisites

 The main portion of this github repository must be working.
-Please follow the instructions outlined in https://github.com/andrefaraujo/videosearch/blob/master/README.md#quick-start
+Please follow the instructions outlined [here](https://github.com/andrefaraujo/videosearch/blob/master/README.md#quick-start).
+We're using the Hessian-Affine detector for these experiments, so please make sure to have the pipeline using it working (see instructions [here](https://github.com/andrefaraujo/videosearch#indexingretrievingscoring-using-hessian-affine-detector)).

 ## Download of relevant data